prodemmi/kodo/README.md

 <h1 align="center">Agile Kanban & Notes for Developers</h1>

-**Kodo** is a modern, source-code-focused Kanban board and notes app for your source-code.
+**Kodo** is a modern, source-code-focused Kanban board and notes app for your source code.
 It streamlines software project management for technical teams by combining task tracking, code scanning, note saving, and a customizable workspace.

 ## Features